-The Golden Rule Of Tempering Uniformity
+The Golden Rule of Microwave Tempering Uniformity

 The golden rule of microwave tempering is that a uniform input will generally equate to a uniform output.
 Of course, no product is completely uniform and so therefore some variation in output is to be expected.
 The design of the microwave launcher and applicator cavity also play a role.
 These variables determine the uniformity of the microwave field into which the input product is placed.
 It is important to also understand that two types of heating are taking place; both dielectric heating and conventional thermal convection are acting on the product.